 - Opportunities to get energy and fresh insights to a particular business area; a different perspective to problems and a new motivated member of the team.

 Our international standing attracts some of the brightest minds from across the globe.
 As the modern inheritors of a 400-year-old reputation for excellence, our staff and student contribute to a vibrant academic community whose visions are shaping tomorrow’s world.

 Types of student placement with the School of Biological Sciences

 Each year, some students choose to take a year out of their degree programme and gain a year of relevant work experience.
-This does not form part of the degree, and is not credited, although we encorage and support students who wish to do a year long placement in between their penultimate and final year.
+This does not form part of the degree, and is not credited, although we encourage and support students who wish to do a year long placement in between their penultimate and final year.
 Placements vary greatly, and students are required to submit a report to the Academic Supervisor.
-We are commited to helping our students with these excellent opportunities.
+We are committed to helping our students with these excellent opportunities.